olilewis1/Project-Two/README.md

 -

 ## <a name="future"></a>Future Improvements
+- Show the correct image with the correct card
+- make styling on cards more realistic

 ## <a name="learning"></a>Key Learning
 - collaborating creatively and Pair-coding successfully.
 - Keeping the code organised and commenting it.
-- Planning well before hand - we had to restart part of teh functionality a good way into the first day because we approached it wrongly.
+- Planning well before hand - we had to restart part of the functionality a good way into the first day because we approached it wrongly.
+- console logging regularly